ccoutant/dwarf-locations/005-locations-on-stack.md

 For `DW_OP_implicit_value`, add:

-> A location is formed for an implicit storage bank which contains
+> A location `L` is formed for a block of implicit storage which contains
 > the given byte sequence.
-> The offset of the implicit location is set to 0, and is pushed
-> onto the stack.
+> The offset of `L` is set to 0, and `L` is pushed onto the stack.

 For `DW_OP_stack_value`, replace: